Ethiopia Drone Network

 November - December 2015

-Michael partnered up with the Salvation Army and his friends Damarius and Craig for a second time in Tacloban and helped deliver food those displaced after the Typhoon Yolanda.
-Red Lightning raised $27,000, all of which went to the purchase and delivery of food supplies, working with the Salvation Army and local LDS Churches.
-It was after this deployment that Michael and Craig officially trained for International Disaster Aid Services with the Salvation Army.
+Red Lightning partnered with the Salvation Army and previous collaborators for a second mission in Tacloban, helping deliver food to those displaced by Typhoon Yolanda.
+The organization raised $27,000, all of which went directly towards purchasing and delivering food supplies, working closely with the Salvation Army and local LDS Churches.
+Following this deployment, Red Lightning's team officially trained with the Salvation Army for International Disaster Aid Services, further strengthening their capacity to respond to global crises.

 Sendai Japan